Vaadasch/certbot/README.md

 ```
 -e TEST=0|FALSE|WhatEver|SERVERNAMES
 ```

+# certbot

+This container aim to generate certificates with Let's Encrypt with easy deployment through docker structures

+The generated certificate will be copied in the `/certs` dir.
+If previous certificates files are present in this dir, it create a new directory `YYYY.MM.dd` to backup these files.

+The recuperation of these certificates files is at your conveinence.
+IE mounting `/certs` in a volume or a bind

+If you need to generate certificates for more servernames than one container can support, make more containers from this image !

 # Why that ?
 I wanted to separate the certificate generation from my minimalist nginx container.
 One container for nginx, one container for php, one for sql, why would I install certbot inside my nginx container?